 A 3-day course.

-Based on Miller and Rollnick's latest book, this course describes an organized way of helping people to recognize their problems and to do something about them.
-Principally it addresses behavior about which the client has mixed feelings: drinking and substance misuse for example, but a suprising array of common mental and physical health problems as well.
+Based on Miller and Rollnick's latest book, this course describes an organised way of helping people to recognise their problems and to do something about them.
+Principally it addresses behaviour about which the client has mixed feelings: drinking and substance misuse for example, but a surprising array of common mental and physical health problems as well.
 Issues from taking psychoactive medication through to eating more healthily can all be addressed using motivational interviewing.

 A 3-day course.